gregWierzba/astro-resume/README.md

 A modern, type-safe resume builder created with Astro, TypeScript, and TailwindCSS.
 Generate a beautiful, responsive resume from JSON data with strong type checking and component-based architecture.

+This project is an Astro implementation inspired by the [Modern Resume Theme](https://github.com/sproogen/modern-resume-theme) created by [James Grant](https://github.com/sproogen).
+The original theme was built for Jekyll, and this project adapts its design principles and layout while reimagining it with modern web technologies.

 ## 🚀 Features

-- **Type-Safe Resume Data**: Strongly typed resume structure using TypeScript and Zod validation
+- **Type-Safe Resume Data**: Strongly typed resume structure using TypeScript
 - **Component-Based Design**: Modular components for each resume section
 - **Responsive Layout**: Mobile-first design using TailwindCSS
 - **Easy Customization**: Simple JSON-based content management
 - **Fast Performance**: Static site generation with Astro
 - **SEO Optimized**: Built-in meta tags and semantic HTML
+- **PDF Export**: Built-in functionality to generate PDF versions of your resume

 ## 📋 Prerequisites